Jakob Birnbaum: Early life

 Jakob was born in 1887 in Kraków, Austria, to Austrian Jews Jeruchim Birnbaum (1856–1931) and Theophila Cypres (1863–1946).
 Jakob moved to San Francisco, California in 1909 and established a diamond firm called Jacob Birnbaum & Co. of San Francisco.
 In 1910, he lived as a boarder in the household of Ernest and Sophie Dreyfuss at 47 West 117th Street in Manhattan, New York City.
 In 1912, he traveled to a house he owned in Antwerp, Belgium on a business trip.

 RMS Titanic

 Jakob was originally going to return to the U.S. at an earlier date but was persuaded to stay with his family to celebrate Passover.
-After celebrating with his family, Jakob bought a first class ticket for the RMS Titanic for £26 and boarded the Titanic at Cherbourg-Octeville on April 10, 1912.
+After celebrating with his family, Jakob bought a first class ticket for the RMS Titanic for £26 and boarded the ship at Cherbourg-Octeville on April 10, 1912.
 Jakob died during the sinking and his body was discovered by the CS Mackay-Bennett:

 NO. 148. - MALE. - ESTIMATED AGE, 28. - DARK HAIR.

 CLOTHING - Light grey overcoat; blue pajamas.